people at home

 What would you say that you work with?

-I see myself very much as a furniture designer, but working in a, I don’t know, elastic field somehow.
+I am very much as a furniture designer, but working in a, I don’t know, elastic field somehow.

 How did you land on furniture?

 It was never a conscious decision, it just, like, happened.
-I randomly ended up at a cabinetry school after graduating from high school.
+I randomly ended up at a cabinet making school after graduating from high school.
 I never planned on being a designer.

 how did you end up going in that direction?